Race Description

 Course Description and Maps

 The 10k course begins with a 5k loop over the hill behind the golf course.
-This first loop begins with an only moderately steep but very long and sustained climb to the high point of the race, followed by a long and winding descent with some quite steep and potentially very muddy and slippery parts, especially near the end.
-There will be an aid station at the 5k mark, where the 10k course joins the 5k course.
+This first loop begins with an only moderately steep but very long and sustained climb to the high point of the race, followed by a long and winding descent with some quite steep and potentially very muddy and slippery parts, especially near the end of the first 5k.
+There will be an aid station at the 5k mark, where the 10k course joins the 5k course

 Entry Fees

-- GBRC membership fees range from $45/year (individual) to $70/year (family).
-Youth and Senior rates are also available!
-If you wish to become a GBRC member and enjoy free or reduced price race entry into all GBRC races, please join the club online by using the following link: https://www.gbrc.net/membership/.
+• GBRC membership fees range from $45/year (individual) to $70/year (family).
+Reduced rates are available for Youth (18 and under), College Student and Athletes with Disabilities (AWD) as well as Couples and Senior rates.
+If you wish to become a GBRC member and enjoy free or reduced race entry fees into all GBRC races, please join the club at: GBRC.net.

 Note: GBRC is unable to refund registration fees if you are unable to attend the race.
 GBRC is unable to refund registration fees if the race is cancelled due to weather, road or air conditions, or other unforeseen situations.
 GBRC is a 501(c)(3) NON-PROFIT organization run by volunteers.